“I hit snooze 4 times, skipped my workout, and feel horrible about myself today….and it’s only Monday!”

 Gone are the days of giving up all of your power to a doctor and not taking ownership of your condition or situation!
 There is just too much information at your fingertips to be an uninformed consumer.

 One of the biggest questions I regularly get is, What type of results can I expect in your office?
-Well results may vary, but without a double here are the Top 3 things Clients tell me me regardless of condition.
+Well results may vary, but without a double here are the Top 3 things Clients tell me regardless of condition.
 Yes, this is REGARDLESS of condition.
 Meaning whether you are suffering from migraine headaches, fibromyalgia or are a parent of a child struggling with ADHD, these are the most common findings in our office.

 50-70 million Americans suffer from a sleep disorder.
-48% report snoring (I know it’s not you it’s your spouse), 37% report falling a sleep on a daily basis unintentionally, and the number one most common sleep disorder is Insomnia, which is the inability to fall asleep.
+48% report snoring (I know it’s not you, it's your spouse), 37% report falling asleep on a daily basis unintentionally, and the number one most common sleep disorder is Insomnia, which is the inability to fall asleep.